Lugbara people: Traditions and culture

 They are settled subsistence farmers.
 Cassava is now the traditional staple.
 They also grow millet, sorghum, legumes, pigeon peas, beans and a variety of root crops.
-Before cassava was introduced to the Lugbara to manage famine when the cereal [millet and sorghum] failed due to drought in the 1960s, millet and sorghum used to be their staple food.
+Before cassava was introduced to the Lugbara to manage famine when the cereals millet and sorghum failed due to drought in the 1960s; millet and sorghum used to be their staple food.
 Chicken, pigs, goats, and at higher elevations, cattle are also important.
-Groundnuts, simsim [sesame], chick peas and sweet potatoes are also grown.
-Maize is grown for brewing beer, and tobacco is an important cash crop.
-New emerging crops are avocado, pineapple, and mangoes.
+Groundnuts, Simsim [sesame], chick peas and sweet potatoes are also grown.
+Maize is grown for brewing beer, and tobacco is a very important cash crop.
+Emerging cash crops are avocado, pineapple, and mangoes.

 In early days of 1874 the North Eastern side of the Democratic Republic of Congo, a faction of the Lugbara were called "The Naked People", due to their attitude towards clothing.
 Most women did not wear shirts and many of them did not wear even dresses, but they were covered with grass skirts or leaves.
 Taller than many Congolese, the Lugbara men are great hunters as well, using powerful bows with long arrows that have fishing hooks type tips.

 This ethnic group straddles the common border between Uganda and the Democratic Republic of Congo with the majority of their population in the Congo side of the border.
 Some live in South Sudan.

 A collection of the proverbs of the Lugbara have been published, and also a description of how their proverbs relate to ethics.
 The same author has described other parts of traditional Lugbara customs and society.

 Famous and well known Lugbara include Dorcus Inzikuru, the 3000-metre steeple chase world champion in Helsinki 2005 and Jackson Asiku, the previous Commonwealth boxing light-weight champion.
-Another important Lugbara is John Munduga, an international boxer.
-Idi Amin Dada's mother Aisha Aate is said to belong to the Okapi/Lenya Clan of the Lugbara tribe in the D R Congo.
+Another important Lugbara is John Munduga, an international boxer plus Idi Amin Dada, former president of Uganda mostly remembered/ known for expelling the Asians.